Categories

 For many of us, snowdrops are the first floral sign of spring.
 It brings me so much joy to see their green shoots and then the delicate white flowers each year.
 A very welcome sign that winter is gradually making way for warmer months.
 Here are some of the best places to see snowdrops in Derbyshire this springtime, complete with suggestions of cosy pubs or lovely coffee shops to go afterwards.
-Some details updated for 2023 but please check carefully before making a special journey.
+Updated Jan 2026 for the 2026 snowdrop season but please double check details directly before making a special journey – especially in adverse weather conditions.

 Snowdrops flower mainly from January to March, although the peak season is often February.
 When snowdrops flower is dependent on the weather, so it’s worth checking with each property that they’re actually in flower if that’s the sole reason for your visit.
 That said, all of these would make a perfectly pleasant day out.